MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 tags: [ROMI, MMM, MTA]
 ---

-Marketing leaders reported that their biggest C-suite communication challenge was to prove the impact of marketing on financial outcomes
+Marketing's  biggest C-suite communication challenge is to empirically prove the impact of marketing on financial outcomes

-Increasingly, boards and CEOs are demanding hard empirical evidence that proposed marketing expenditures will yield greater profitability.
+ proposed marketing expenditures will yield greater profitability.

 Measuring marketing effectiveness sharpens the business goals and adds transparency to planning and performance assessment.